 Why is my cream cheese frosting runny?

-First, cream cheese frosting is not meant to be the same consistency as the regular buttercream you’re familiar with.
+Cream cheese frosting is not meant to be the same consistency as the regular buttercream you’re familiar with.
 It’s a bit…gummier? is the only word I can think of.
 The cream cheese changes the texture vs. regular butter and powdered sugar frosting.

-It doesn’t need heavy whipping cream or milk usually, because there isn’t enough powdered sugar to make it stiff.
+It doesn’t need heavy whipping cream or milk because there isn’t enough powdered sugar to make it stiff.
 That’s by design so that the cream cheese shines through.

 If you still think your frosting is runny try the following: